 It was 14 days, they said.
 Cross left in 13.

 Cross had lost about 30 pounds and was weak.
 His baseball swing wasn't as powerful anymore.
 But he was determined to keep in shape while doctors monitored his numbers in Memphis.
-So, he hit hundreds of golf balls every day into the Mississippi River.
+So, he hit hundreds of golf balls every day.

 It helped him pass the time and gain strength.